 In the "Ethical Inquiry" series, we examine ethical questions, highlighting a broad array of opinion from journalism, academia, and advocacy organizations.
 Our intent is to illuminate and explore the complexity of some of the most vexing ethical questions of our time.

-Ethical Inquiry: October 2014
+Ethical Inquiry: January 2015